codebar/tutorials/version-control/introduction/tutorial.md

 ## Terminology

+As with any technology and related tool, there's a lot of terminollgy used.
+Here's some of the most common terms and their definitions:

-- repository: A repository is where code is stored
+- **Repository**: A repository is where code is stored

-- checkout: When you retrieve code from a **repository**
+- **Checkout**: When you retrieve code from a **repository**, to you local machine

-- commit: Applying any changes you have made to the **repository**
+- **Commit**: Applying any changes you have made to the **repository**

 #### Aim for small and focused changes

-When using version control, you should commit every time you do a small piece of work, rather than working for hours in a row, changing too many things and then committing them.
+When using version control, you should commit every time you do a small piece of work, rather than working for hours in a row, changing too many things and then committing them is a great way to introduce issues that are hard to track down.

-For example, if you want to change the position of an element, the color of all the links on your page and the font size dimensions of all paragraphs, you should do three commits, using messages that describe what you are doing each time.
+For example, if you want to change the position of an element, the colour of all the links on your page and the font size dimensions of all paragraphs, you should do three commits, using messages that describe what you are doing each time.

-### Bad commit messages
+### Write meaningful commit messages

 Every time you commit a change use a message that describes your change clearly.
-In a few months time you will have difficulty remembering why you applied a change if your messages say _changing some CSS_, _another commit_, or _more changes_
+In a few months time you will have difficulty remembering why you applied a change if your messages say _changing some CSS_, _another commit_ or _more changes_

-Try using messages like _repositioned image to look better on page_, _resolved positioning issue for Firefox_.
+Try using messages such as _repositioned image to look better on page_ or _resolved positioning issue for Firefox_.

 # The next step!